shdnaicode/shdnaicode/README.md

 <p>I'm <a href="https://github.com/shdnaicode">Shindanai</a>, a student developer.</p>

 <p>I'm computer euthuestist and particularly interested in computer science and mathematics.
-I'm using Javascript and C++ to develop software tools.</p>
+I'm using Javascript to develop software tools and web service.</p>